PerisicJere/PANlab/README.md

 ## Models for English dataset
 ### Model for binary classification
 - covid-twitter-bert-v2
-#### Idea, and challenges
+#### Idea and challenges
-- Idea was to fine tune the model with the split data
+- The idea was to fine-tune the model with the split data
-- 80% train, 10% validation, and 10% test data
+- 80% training, 10% validation, and 10% test data
-- Early stoppings is implemented into the model, and it has patience level of 3, the best model is saved
+- Early stoppings are implemented into the model, and it has a patience level of 3.
+The best model is saved
 #### Usage
 ```bash
 python3  Binary-classification/english_model.py
 ```
-#### Compariosn of baseline and fine-tuned
+#### Comparison of baseline and fine-tuned
 | Model | MCC |
 --------|------
 | Baseline | 0.0226 |